BBaoVanC/bbaovanc.com/content/blog/the-redesign-of-my-website/index.md

 ---

-For the past three weeks I've been designing and perfecting a new theme for my
+For the past three weeks I've been designing and perfecting a new theme for my website with the goal of keeping it simple but not ugly.
-website: bobatheme from scratch.
-I tried to keep it simple without looking ugly.

 <!--more-->